-Table 20.
-SMF80_OMVS_RES_1 and SMF80_OMVS_RES_2 record types: event code qualifiers for events 28 - 30
+Table 11.
+SMF80_OMVS_RES_1 and SMF80_OMVS_RES_2 record types: event code qualifiers for events 28 - 30 (continued)

 Event code qualifier Description

-0 Access allowed

 1 Not authorized to search directory

 2 Security label failure

-SMF80_OMVS_SEC record types
+SMF80 OMVS SEC record types

 SMF record type 80 records for events 31 and 33 - 35 are created when the z/OS UNIX commands CHAUDIT, CHMOD, or CHOWN are entered, or when the SETID bits for a file are cleared.
 Relevant fields from these SMF event records are stored in the SMF80_OMVS_SEC_1 and SMF80_OMVS_SEC_2 records that are created by the System Data Engine.